Dpope32/Frosting/memory-bank/systemPatterns.md

 # System Patterns

 ## Architecture Overview
-Frosting is built as a cross-platform application using React Native, Expo, and Electron, with a focus on local-first data storage and optional synchronization.
+Kaiba-Nexus is built as a cross-platform application using React Native, Expo, and Electron, with a focus on local-first data storage and optional synchronization.

 ```mermaid
 flowchart TD